-We’re reasonable people here at Powwownow, and even we accept that there are some occasions when a conference call just isn’t enough, and you need a face to face meeting.
+We’re reasonable people here at Powwownow, and even we accept that there are some occasions when a conference call just isn’t enough and you need a face to face meeting.
 Still, if you’re going to meet up, why not do it in style?
-We’ve had a look around and come up with 10 great places to meet in London – feel free to add your own, as there are many many more!
+So we’ve come up with the top 10 places to meet – because life’s too short to just meet at average places to drink average coffee.

 Being based in Richmond, we find ourselves with the wonderful green open spaces of Richmond Park on our doorstep.
 What better place for that creative brainstorm than the great outdoors.
 Take along a rug, a thermos, and some sarnies, and be inspired! (weather permitting, of course)